 Homemade keto marzipan with only 4 ingredients!
 This recipe for sugar free marzipan is not only super easy, but absolutely delicious.
 The perfect low carb treat - enjoy as is, or dip in chocolate or roll in cocoa powder.

 Germans are crazy about marzipan, and I am no exception.
-About an hour from where I grew up in Hamburg is the medieval town of Lübeck, world famous for its "Niederegger Marzipan".
-We always bought it on special occasions like Easter or Christmas, because it's not cheap - but delicious.
+About an hour from where I grew up in Hamburg is the medieval town of Lübeck, world-famous for its "Niederegger Marzipan".
+My mum always bought it on special occasions like Easter or Christmas, because it is not cheap - but delicious.

 I've had a soft spot for marzipan ever since.
 So when a reader emailed me this morning about how to create a keto marzipan recipe, I decided I just had to post it on the blog.
 It is so easy, healthy and addictive in all the best ways!